rishnt/Stream/README.md

 ## Methods Availabe in Streams are
 ___
-Sorted()- used before and after filtering data from the streams Count()- after filtering to check how many elements we got --->Terminal Collect()- After filtering we can colllect data and store in some other collection--->Terminal Distinct() - used for getting unique values after filtering--------->non terminal Operatio forEach()- this will read each and every value from the Stream-------->terminal limit()------->non terminal Operatio filter()-------->non terminal Operatio map()-------->non terminal Operatio flatmap()  --------->non terminal Operation
+Sorted()- used before and after filtering data from the streams

+Count()- after filtering to check how many elements we got --->Terminal

+Collect()- After filtering we can colllect data and store in some other collection--->Terminal

+Distinct() - used for getting unique values after filtering--------->non terminal Operation

+forEach()- this will read each and every value from the Stream-------->terminal

+limit()------->non terminal Operatio

+filter()-------->non terminal Operatio

+map()-------->non terminal Operatio

+flatmap()  --------->non terminal Operation

 # FILTER